dylanbarrett-analytics/instacart-behavioral-insights/README.md

 ## **Introduction**

-This project explores customer behavior on Instacart, a leading online grocery platform, by analyzing over 3 million grocery orders placed by almost 200,000 users.
+This project explores individual customer behavior on Instacart, a leading online grocery platform, by analyzing over 3 million grocery orders placed by almost 200,000 users.
 While earlier portfolio projects focused on straightforward KPIs and business segmentation, this project takes a more advanced behavioral approach that uncovers psychological triggers and shopping patterns that drive repeat purchasing and larger orders.

 ### **What is Instacart?**